Sergioct/ViewStatesSwitcher/README.md

 [![MinSdk](https://img.shields.io/badge/%20MinSdk%20-%2019%2B%20-f0ad4e.svg)](https://android-arsenal.com/api?level=19)

 ## About
-Library that control the different states of a view, NORMAL, LOADING, EMPTY, ERROR.
+Library that control the different states of a view, SUCCESS, LOADING, EMPTY, ERROR.
 Perfect for a simple recycler view control views.

 - IDLE state show all views at the same time.